Jan Remmers

-Jan Remmers (September 30, 1922 - April 3, 2013) was a football coach and former footballer from the Netherlands.
+Jan Remmers (30 September 1922 – 3 April 2013) was a Dutch football coach and former player.
 He coached N.E.C.
 Nijmegen, FC Den Bosch and RKC Waalwijk, among others.

-Professional career
+Career

+Remmers played as a right-half for BVV until 1958, appearing in the Eredivisie and in international competitions.
+In the 1947–48 season, he won the national championship with the club.